- Associate Professor Philip Crowther

 - Crowther P, (1999) Design for Disassembly to Recover Embodied Energy, Sustaining the Future: Energy Ecology Architecture PLEA '99 p95-100

-- Shutter LW, Crowther P, Sanders PS, Birkeland J, (2008) Binjiang urban centre and transport interchange, China, Hangzhou
+- Shutter L, Crowther P, Sanders P, Birkeland J, (2008) Binjiang urban centre and transport interchange, Presented at: Binjiang urban centre and transport interchange

 For more publications by this staff member, visit QUT ePrints, the University's research repository.